abhi09singh/Shell-Scripting/README.md

-1) Write a shell script tp print
+1) Write a shell script tp print <br />
-•	your are logged in as which user
+•	your are logged in as which user <br />
-•	in which directory you are
+•	in which directory you are <br />
-•	and in which terminal you are working
+•	and in which terminal you are working <br />
-•	total number of files and directories in current directory
+•	total number of files and directories in current directory <br />

  2) Write a shell script to create a command line calculator. e.g. input : mycal 5 + 5 Result : 10 , input : mycal 5 / 5 result : 1